Next Generation NE Sport Coaching sport camps are full of fun. We offer a variety of sports and activities, providing

 We provide a variety of fun activities and competitions throughout the week, so that everyone has an enjoyable, fun week and lots of laughs!

 Children will be grouped loosely according to age & ability.
 The sport camp will be taken by qualified coaches.
 All of our coaching staff have been through a recent police clearance, first aid training & safeguarding training.
 The staff/pupil ratios will not exceed 1:20

-BOOK NOW BELOW for May half-term events at your local venue.
+BOOK NOW BELOW for summer sports events at your local venue.

 Next Generation NE Sport Coaching are specialists who focus on delivering quality lessons in Physical Education within Primary Schools across the region.